KCN-judu/power-macro/README.md

 Power Macro
 ==========
+## Dev Notice

+### Due to the aim of  Multi-Platform Support
+We decided to use Node.js C++ addons as under-layer implementations.

+### Due to develop Node.js C++ addons in this proj will lead to bloating and complexity increasing
+We decided to create new repos to store these Node.js C++ addons proj.

 ## Introduce

 ### What is Power Macro?

 Power Macro allows for the recording and playback of keyboard and mouse actions, providing the ability to automate repetitive tasks and enhance productivity.